Launch Your Science Career at UIW

 Countless industries rely on the work of chemists to operate, innovate and advance.
 Chemistry majors may be well suited to positions as research associates in private labs, lab technicians, toxicology assistants, forensic scientists, water or soil quality analysts and much more.
 Chemistry majors are particularly valuable in healthcare industries and medical labs, pharmaceutical companies, and government and public sector positions.
 Students may also progress to graduate school to pursue work as an educator in higher education, chemical engineering and analytical chemistry or advance in their chosen career paths.

-Careers in the chemistry field are expected to grow by six percent between now and 2032, according to the U.S. Bureau of Labor Statistics.
+Careers in the chemistry field are expected to grow by eight percent between now and 2033, according to the U.S. Bureau of Labor Statistics.

 Earnings Potential in Chemistry: